Marine fossil found in outback Queensland

 The Rosetta Stone is a large block of granite covered in inscriptions that was discovered in 1799 in Egypt, allowing scholars to decipher ancient texts.

+“Because the head is so far away from the body at the end of this little neck, that’s one of the first things that gets disarticulated from the rest of the skeleton.”

-There are well over a hundred species of plesiosaurs currently known worldwide – some had long necks and small heads, and some had short necks with giant heads.
+There are well over 100 species of plesiosaurs known worldwide – some had long necks and small heads, and some had short necks with giant heads.

 Elasmosaurus came to the water’s surface to breathe air and had slender teeth for catching fish, crabs and molluscs.